syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/transformation.md

 ---
-layout : post
+layout: post
-title : Transformation in Syncfusion Carousel control in Xamarin.iOS description : Learn how to set the Transformation in Carousel platform : Xamarin.iOS control : Carousel documentation : ug
+title: Transformation in Syncfusion Carousel control in Xamarin.iOS
+description: This section provides the details about how to set the Transformation in Carousel for Xamarin.iOS
+platform: Xamarin.iOS
+control: Carousel
+documentation: ug
 ---

 # Carousel Transformation